Skip to content

 K. Raghavendra Rao

 K. Raghavendra Rao is an Indian director, best known for Tamil cinema.
-K. Raghavendra Rao began their career in 1980.
-With 30 credits to their name, K. Raghavendra Rao remains one of the most prolific and celebrated talents in the industry.
+K. Raghavendra Rao began their career in 1980 and has been a prominent figure in the industry for over 46 years.
+With over 60 credits to their name, K. Raghavendra Rao remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, K. Raghavendra Rao's career remains one of the longest and most celebrated in Tamil cinema.

 3.9Avg Rating